-As part of Bank of America’s Community Resiliency Grant Program, the City of Durham's Cultural and Public Art Program and Durham Parks and Recreation collaborated with Keep Durham Beautiful and Braggtown residents to commission Durham-based artist Wade Williams to create ground plane art at Lakeview Park.
+As part of Bank of America’s Community Resiliency Grant Program, the City of Durham's Cultural and Public Art Program and Durham Parks and Recreation collaborated with Keep Durham Beautiful and Bragtown residents to commission Durham-based artist Wade Williams to create ground plane art at Lakeview Park.
 The Community Resiliency Grant Program, led by the Arbor Day Foundation and Bank of America, funds programs that drive green infrastructure projects, expand tree equity, and increase resiliency in urban communities most vulnerable to the effects of climate change.
-Keep Durham Beautiful focused its efforts in Durham’s Braggtown neighborhood by hosting community tree planning events, environmental art and education, and community education to increase urban canopy.
+Keep Durham Beautiful focused its efforts in Durham’s Bragtown neighborhood by hosting community tree planning events, environmental art and education activities, and community education to increase urban canopy.

 Other artists that volunteered and assisted on this project include: Mercedes J. Bowman, Claire Alexander, and Sandra Murphy.

 This ground-plane mural is comprised of four vibrantly colored graphic designs that children and other community members will enjoy for years to come.
 Some of the designs are interactive, while others will stimulate conversations and provide relativity that hopefully will have a positive, lasting impact.

 - Afrocentric Pattern of a Sunrise - The art elements in this design are lines, geometric shapes, primary colors, and a mixture of complimentary colors.

 - Map of Africa - Organic shapes, primary, secondary, complimentary colors and a mixture of complimentary colors are used in this design.